JohnTheBastard/Moya/Readme.md

 Then run `carthage update`.

 If this is your first time using Carthage in the project, you'll need to go through some additional steps as explained [over at Carthage](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

+>  NOTE: At this time, Carthage does not provide a way to build only specific repository submodules.
+All submodules and their dependencies will be built with the above command.
+However, you don't need to copy frameworks you aren't using into your project.
+For instance, if you aren't using `ReactiveSwift`, feel free to delete that framework along with `ReactiveMoya` from the Carthage Build directory after `carthage update`  completes.
+Or if you are using `ReactiveSwift` but not `RxSwift`, then `RxMoya`, `RxTest`, `RxCocoa`, etc. can safely be deleted.

 ### Manually